y2k-key/dreoai/docs/README.md

 ## Security Considerations

-- The `futr_API_KEY` is automatically generated if not provided.
+- The `Dreo_API_KEY` is automatically generated if not provided.
 Ensure to keep this key secure and do not share it publicly.
 - When using authentication providers (GitHub, Google, Microsoft), ensure that the client IDs and secrets are kept confidential.
 - Be cautious when enabling file uploads and voice input, as these features may introduce potential security risks if not properly managed.

 ## Configuration

-Each futr Agent has its own settings for interfacing with AI providers, and other configuration options.
+Each Dreo Agent has its own settings for interfacing with AI providers, and other configuration options.
 These settings can be set and modified through the web interface.

 ## Documentation

 Need more information?
-Check out the documentation for more details to get a better understanding of the concepts and features of futr.
+Check out the documentation for more details to get a better understanding of the concepts and features of Dreo.

 ## Other Repositories

-Check out the other futr repositories - these include the futr Streamlit Web UI, futr Python SDK, futr TypeScript SDK, futr Dart SDK, futr C# SDK, and more!
+Check out the other Dreo repositories - these include the Dreo Streamlit Web UI, Dreo Python SDK, Dreo TypeScript SDK, Dreo Dart SDK, Dreo C# SDK, and more!